- Homosexuality

 Legal recognition of non-binary gender in Guizhou is not legally recognized.

-LGBT employment discrimination in Guizhou is no protections.
+LGBT employment discrimination in Guizhou is gender identity only.

 LGBT housing discrimination in Guizhou is no protections.